 How many seats are in the FLA Live Arena

-FLA Live Arena, previously the BB&T Center, has a maximum seating of 19,250 for Florida Panther games making it one of the larger NHL arenas.
-Seating is mainly divided into two sections, lower 100 seats and upper 300 seats, with many speciality seating areas around the venue.
+FLA Live Arena has a maximum seating of 19,250 for Florida Panther games making it one of the larger NHL arenas.
+Seating is mainly divided into two sections, lower 100 seats, and upper 300 seats, with many specialty seating areas around the venue.
 The arena holds over 20,000 for basketball games and as many as 22,457 for concerts.

 Directions – How to get to FLA Live Arena

-BB&T Center, or FLA Live Arena, is located at 1 Panther Parkway in Sunrise, Florida, and is easy to get to from the SawgrassExpressway and Interstates 75, 95, and 595.
+The FLA Live Arena is located at 1 Panther Parkway in Sunrise, Florida, and is easy to get to from the SawgrassExpressway and Interstates 75, 95, and 595.
 In most cases, fans will exit the highway and take Flamingo Road to Panther Parkway.

 Where to Park near FLA Live Arena